ecmwf/earthkit-transforms/docs/guide/aggregate/spatial.rst

 earthkit.transforms.aggregate.spatial
 --------------------------------------

-The spatial module includes methods for aggregating data in space.
+The :doc:`../../_api/transforms/aggregate/spatial/index` module includes methods for aggregating data in space.
 This includes masking and aggregating data with geometries.

 To mask data you can use the :func:`mask` function.
 This function takes an xarray data object and a geometry object and returns the data object with the values